pangolinjs/core/README.md

 ### Tasks
 These are the main Gulp tasks:
 * Run `gulp` to start the default task.
-This task watches for file changes and starts Browsersync.
+This task runs in the background, watches for file changes and starts Browsersync.
-All generated files are placed in `dev`.
 * Run `gulp development` to start the default task without file watching and Browsersync.
-All generated files are placed in `dev`.
 * Run `gulp production` to create prduction ready files.
-This task minifys CSS and JavaScript files and compresses images.
+This task minifies CSS, JavaScript and images.
-All genereated files will be placed in `dist`.

 There are more tasks available for standalone execution:
-* `sass-dev` and `sass-dist` for Sass compilation.
+* `css-dev` and `css-dist` for Sass compilation.
 * `js-dev` and `js-dist` for JavaScript concatenation and linting.
 * `html-dev` and `html-dist` for static HTML file generation.
-* `assets-dev` and `assets-dist` for assets copying and image minification.
+* `img-dev` and `img-dist` for image copying and icon sprite generation.

 *The generated folders `dev` and `dist` are not versioned by Git.*

-### Sass
+### CSS
 Located in `src/css`.
 Output to `dev/css` or `dist/css`.

 *Sass* is a CSS-Preprocessor supporting variables, nesting and mixins - among many other features.
-For a complete documentation jump to the [Sass Basics](http://sass-lang.com/guide).
+For a quick start jump to the [Sass Basics](http://sass-lang.com/guide).

 This styleguide splits the CSS into small parts.
 This ensures a far better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
-See [Handlebars-Section](#handlebars) for the HTML-side of componentization.
+See [HTML-Section](#html) for the HTML-side of componentization.

 The function `@import` includes the corresponding file in the main Sass file.
-The final output is one large CSS file to minimize requests.
+The final output is one large CSS file to minimize browser requests.
 See `src/css/main.scss` for more information.

 *The development task generates sourcemaps.*